Water phobia swimming lessons

 Has a fear of water made swimming feel impossible for you?
 You’re not alone – water phobia is experienced by many people of all ages and backgrounds and is a natural, normal response designed to keep us safe in what can be a hostile environment – it’s not weak or silly and is never your fault!
 Our simple, gentle individual approach to water phobia swimming lessons uses this understanding to help anyone quickly learn to overcome their fear of water and learn to swim – even those who have given up hope!
 Our friendly no-pressure approach has given us 100% success in helping people feel more comfortable in the water after just one of our 1:1 sessions in our lovely private pool.

-It often helps to talk through water phobia and confidence issues so please call or email Sarah for a chat about how we can help you conquer your fear of water, there’s no obligation.
-If you’re ready to book click the button below and you can choose a time and day that suits you.
+If you’re ready to book a lesson click the button below and you can choose a time and day that suits you.
 We have helped people of all ages, our oldest client to date is 81, before he came to us he had never put his face in the water, he’s now learning to swim so it’s never too late!

 Chris’ story –